 Use notes: the Fuji 65mm lens is best at F/8, the whole picture is sharp, although depth of field may be a problem.
 Remember, you are getting the depth of field of a 65mm lens, (not a 28mm) so you may need to stop down more if the subject is closer than infinity.

 Film use.
-My favorite is Kodak Ektar, it has a nice light range, I’d estimate about 12 stops of light.
+I nomally use inexpensive Kodak Ektar, it has a nice light range, I’d estimate about 12 stops of light.
 It scans well, and with a little color tweaking, can be made to look similar to digital if you like that look.
-Fuji Velvia is ok, I use the ISO 100, it’s just as good as the ISO 50 but you get an extra stop of light.
+Fuji Velvia is quite good, I use the ISO 100, it’s just as good as the ISO 50 but you get an extra stop of light.
 Fuji Provia 100F has a more subdued color palette for people pictures.
 Kodak Portra 400 is very nice too and great for hand held shooting, It also scans well.
 For those out shooting the old folding cameras that need to be stopped down hard for sharp pictures, use Kodak Portra 800, it’s a little expensive, but excellent fast fine grained film.

 For transparency (slide) film, use a light meter and a graduated neutral density filter to keep the clouds from blowing out, like what you see in the Provia picture above; I didn’t use a filter for that shot.
 Transparency film is not good for beginners, it has a narrow light range, and will clip shadows and highlights quickly!
 However, if exposed correctly, it looks great on the light table!
 For print film, go 1-2 stops longer than your light meter reads and your shadows will look much better.
 Usually, print film clips dark shadows and they look awful, but adding one or two stops to the exposure keeps them from being too dark.
 The highlights will be ok, print film is very forgiving of moderate over exposures.
 I’ve recently been shooting more B&W film.
 I have used Kodak T-max 100, (Pan F Plus, my favorite), (Acros pretty good) and (FP4, classic BW, it’s ok) but as with all B&W film, it’s sometimes hard to get a good scan as you don’t have digital image correction and enhancement, (D-ICE that eliminates dust and scratches automatically), and some film grain shows harsh with most dedicated film scanners like the Nikon 9000.
 Flatbed scanners like the Epson V700 do a good job with B&W because it has a long fluorescent tube that flattens out the grain, whereas the Nikons have tiny LED lights that accentuate it.
 The Hassleblad X5 scanner has a special light that reduced grain, but it also reduces the resolution.

-Here in Tucson AZ, costs average about $6 for a roll of 120 film, and about $8 to develop print film, that’s about $2 a shot.
+Here in Tucson AZ, costs average about $7 for a roll of 120 film, and about $7 to develop print film, that’s almost $2 a shot.
 Getting basic scans (around 2350 pixels wide) burned to a CD from you local camera shop will probably cost approximately $10 extra.
 It does get even more expensive if you have high resolution scans made for each shot, so save that for only your best shots!
 Better yet, get a decent film scanner and do it yourself.

 The Fuji GSW690 and 6×9 area of film are capable of producing very sharp digital scans (using a high quality film scanner) of around 7000, to 7500 pixels long for traditional films, which equates to over 30 super sharp megapixels.
 Specialty films like Adox CMS 20 II will most likely exceed your scanners ability to pick out the finest details, but the Nikon 9000 will produce 10,000 pixel wide images that are tack sharp, which would be about 67 megapixels. (note; Adox CMS 20 II is a high contrast copy film, and needs a special developer for pictorial use.)